ONCE WE RULED THE WORLD - THE FISHERMAN (2024)

 The installation, in its symbolic representation, bridges the gap between the past and the present, inviting viewers to contemplate Venice's enduring spirit and its ability to navigate the uncertainties through time.
 Through this majestic representation, Herck probes the dualistic nature of humanity'sexistence as both guardians and conquerors of ancient life, challenging viewers to contemplate our role in the continuum of time and our influence on Earth's future.
 His work, steeped in themes of dominion and existential cycles, resonates profoundly with the Biennale's thematic explorations, positioning itself as a bold and introspective commentary on the evolution of human interaction with the natural world.

-By bridging the past with the present, Herck's installation invites us to ponder our collective responsibilities and the legacy we leave behind, firmly establishing his installation as a landmark contribution to the Venice Biennale 2024.I n conclusion, Tom Herck's contribution to the Venice Biennale is not just an exhibition of extraordinary art; it is an invitation to a profound exploration of history, mortality, and the human journey.
 His installations, a powerful medium for reflection and dialogue, underscore his ability to inspire and shape our collective future.
 Herck's work, embedded with a deep commitment to societal reflection and discourse, positions him as a significant voice in contemporary art, continually exploring new narratives and challenging boundaries with diverse and unconventional mediums.

 PRODUCTION